 From testing over 30 recommended torrenting VPNs, I was shocked to find that many of them don’t work well.
 Some leaked user data that could potentially expose you to trolls, advertisers, and even lawyers trying to catch copyright violators.
 Others were too slow for torrenting — the worst had speeds so slow that it took me 3 days to download a 1GB movie!

-A frequent torrent user myself, I shortlisted the 5 best affordable VPNs that work well with BitTorrent in terms of speed and safety.
-The most value-for-money option is NordVPN — you’ll get powerful security, fast speeds, and unrivaled P2P-support for a very affordable price.
+A frequent torrent user myself, I shortlisted the top 5 affordable VPNs that work well with BitTorrent/uTorrent in terms of speed and safety.
+The best value-for-money option is NordVPN — you’ll get powerful security, fast speeds, and specialty P2P servers at a very affordable price.
 As a bonus, you can try it for free for 30 days using its money-back guarantee.

-- NordVPN — #1 VPN for torrenting with high-speed servers, top security features, and military-grade encryption.
-Only $3.49/month with a 30-day money-back guarantee.
+- NordVPN — #1 VPN for torrenting with thousands of dedicated P2P servers, top security features, and military-grade encryption.
+Only $3.71/month with a 30-day money-back guarantee.

 - CyberGhost — Fast VPN with optimized servers for torrenting, but server availability is inconsistent.
 Lowest cost is $2.75/month.

-- Surfshark — Cheapest VPN for torrenting at $1.99/month, but expect slower speeds than other VPNs.
+- Surfshark — Cheapest VPN for torrenting at $2.49/month, but expect slower speeds than other VPNs.